Hyperon threshold and stellar radii: Results

-By looking at Fig.~\ref{F3}, we can see that according to ref.~\cite{Antoniadis}, only sets C and D are valid as EoS of dense matter.
-All the radii are very close, between 13.74 km to 13.76 km, except for set A. This is due to the emergence of a new degree o freedom.
-A new degree of freedom as the $\Lambda$ hyperon not only reduces the maximum mass, but compresses the neutron star.
+By looking at Fig.~\ref{F3}, we can see that according to ref.~\cite{Antoniadis}, only set A is valid as EoS of dense matter.
+The radius of the canonical 1.4$M_\odot$ is 13.72 km for set A and B (and also if hyperons are not present) and slightly lower for set C. This is due to the onset of the $\Lambda$ particle at low density in set C. A new degree of freedom as the $\Lambda$ hyperon not only reduces the maximum mass, but compresses the neutron star.
 When the hyperon fraction becomes relevant, there is a ``turn to the left" in the mass-radius relation, compressing the subsequent neutron stars, reducing { their} radii.
-For a hyperon potential depth of -28 MeV, the threshold of hyperons { appears} too late for this ``turn to the left" affect the canonical 1.4$M_\odot$ to values of radii that agree with the ref.~\cite{Hebeler,Lim,Ozel,Steiner,Steiner2}.
+For a hyperon potential depth of -28 MeV, the threshold of hyperons appears too late for this ``turn to the left" affect the canonical 1.4$M_\odot$ to values of radii that agree with the ref.~\cite{Hebeler,Lim,Ozel,Steiner,Steiner2}.
 But for more massive neutron stars, the large amount of hyperons compresses significantly the star.
-For instance, if someone wonders about the radius of the 2.01$M_\odot$, the PSR J0348+0432, the answer is 12.91 km, if we assume set C as the best parametrization, or 13.40 km if we choose set D, because the ``turn to the left" happens earlier in set C than set D. If we want to compress the canonical 1.4$M_\odot$ neutron star, the $\Lambda$ threshold needs to take place at earlier densities.
-To accomplish that, the potential depth needs to be lower.
+For instance, if someone wonders about the radius of a 2.01$M_\odot$, the PSR J0348+0432, the answer is 13.10 km, if we assume set A as the best parametrization, or 13.48 km if we believe that there is no hyperon, because the ``turn to the left" happens earlier in set A. If we want to compress the canonical 1.4$M_\odot$ neutron star, the $\Lambda$ threshold needs to take place at earlier densities, forcing us to choose set D. However to explain the massive PSR J0348+0432, we need to find a way to stiff the EoS at high densities to simultaneous simulate a massive and a compact neutron star.